sohanyadav/terraform-digitalocean-labels/README.md

 ## Introduction
-This Terraform module creates labels for resources on DigitalOcean.
+This Terraform mo .dule creates labels for resources on DigitalOcean.
 Labels provide metadata and organization for resources to help you manage and identify them more effectively.

 ## Usage